 He and his wife celebrated another anniversary.
 The years are passing but they're still so few compared to the lifetime together we shared.

 We were fortunate.
-We were.
 Even with the early parting, we were still given many years and great memories made together; choices and possibilities, errors and regrets -- yes, those too.

 Maybe it's a need for the closeness shared.